-Rhinoplasty, also known as a nose job, is the reshaping of the nose.
+Rhinoplasty, commonly known as a nose job, is the reshaping of the nose.
 A nose job is one of the most common plastic surgery procedures.
-During nose surgery, the surgeon is able to reshape, reduce or augment a patient’s nose for cosmetic, and sometimes functional, purposes.
+During nose surgery, the surgeon is able to reshape, reduce or augment a patient’s nose for cosmetic, and sometimes functional purposes.

 When additional cartilage is needed for the nose surgery, cartilage is typically taken from the patient’s nasal septum.
 If the patient has a deviated septum, the septum and inner structures of the nose are adjusted to improve breathing.
 The tissues are then re-draped and stitched closed.
 If necessary, nostrils are reshaped in the final stage of rhinoplasty.